Amy Winehouse: Artistry

-Voice
+Musical style

 Winehouse was known for her deep, expressive contralto vocals and her eclectic mix of musical genres, including rhythm and blues, soul, (sometimes labelled as blue-eyed soul and neo soul), and jazz.
+She was described as a "retro-soul" singer by Rolling Stone, The New York Times, The Nation, and Billboard.
 The BBC's Garry Mulholland called Winehouse "the pre-eminent vocal talent of her generation".
 According to AllMusic's Cyril Cordor, she was one of the UK's premier singers during the 2000s.
 "Fans and critics alike embraced her rugged charm, brash sense of humor, and distinctively soulful and jazzy vocals".
 In The Guardian, Caroline Sullivan later wrote that "her idolisation of Dinah Washington and the Ronettes distinguished her from almost all newly minted pop singers of the early 2000s, and her exceptionally-susceptible-to-heartbreak voice did the rest".